This post may contain affiliate links.

 Wales with kids.
-Things to do in Wales with kids next summer holidays and in autumn and winter 2020.
+Things to do in Wales with kids next summer holidays and in autumn and winter this year.
 We’ve listed plenty of things to do in Wales for kids outdoors, in cities, in remote places far from crowds, as well as the usual tourist attractions.
 Some will still be closed, some are open.
 We’ve tried to find out.
 Is taking your kids to Wales a great idea normally?
 You bet it is.
 Wales is beautiful and offers families and kids so many wonderful things to do.
 A holiday in Wales could be just what your family needs.
 Fresh air, wild places, castles, the great outdoors, and beautiful unspoiled scenery along with history and fun attractions make Wales the perfect staycation or holiday destination for a family.

 I am Welsh, I’m from Wales and I’ve taken my kids home to Wales many times.
 Here’s my pick of the top things to do and places to go in Wales with kids.